jhahncs/brain-slice-reconstruction/docs/test.md

 ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

+You can also test the denoiser only (*#iteration=1*) by run `scripts/inference_denoiser_only.sh`.
+The denoiser only do not need to load verifier weights and matching data.

 ## Visualization
 We use the [BlenderToolbox](https://github.com/HTDerekLiu/BlenderToolbox) to render our results.
 In addition, you need make sure you download the Breaking-Bad dataset everyday subset since we use mesh to visualize.